-SLB 59 Tahir Whitehead 6-2 241 8th season Veteran linebacker enters second season with the Raiders after spending his first six years with the Detroit Lions (2012-17)...Posted at least 100 tackles in each of the last three seasons...His 126 tackles in 2018 marked the seventh-most by a Raiders defender in franchise history...Has started all 10 contests this season and posts a team-leading 74 tackles (54).
+SLB 59 Tahir Whitehead 6-2 241 8th season Veteran linebacker enters second season with the Raiders after spending his first six years with the Detroit Lions (2012-17)...Posted at least 100 tackles in each of the last three seasons...His 126 tackles in 2018 marked the seventh-most by a Raiders defender in franchise history...Has started all nine contests this season and posts a team-leading 71 tackles (52)...Has lead or tied for the team lead in tackles this season in six-of-nine games.

-WLB 50 Nicholas Morrow 6-0 225 3rd season Third-year linebacker who made the team as an undrafted free agent in 2017...Was one of two Raiders rookies to appear in all 16 games in 2017...Has appeared in 10 games and made six starts, totaling 45 tackles (33), one interception and two passes defensed...
-Career totals include 42 games played with 16 starts.
+WLB 50 Nicholas Morrow 6-0 225 Third-year lineblacker who made the team as an undrafted free agent in 2017...Was one of two Raiders rookies to appear in all 16 games in 2017...Has appeared in nine games and made five-starts, totaling 42 tackles (30), one interception and two passes defensed...Career totals include 41 games played with 15 starts.

-CB 20 Daryl Worley 6-1 215 4th season Former third-round pick enters his second season with the Raiders after spending his first two seasons with the Carolina Panthers (2016-17)...Has started all 10 contests this season, recording 40 tackles (37), six passes defensed, one interception and one fumble recovery...Has played in 51 career games and made 44 starts.
+20 Daryl Worley 6-1 Former third-round pick enters his second season with the Raiders after spending his first two seasons with the Carolina Panthers (2016-17)...Has started all nine contests this season, recording 38 tackles (35), four passes defensed, one interception and one fumble recovery...Has played in 50 career games and made 43 starts.

-CB 27 Trayvon Mullen 6-2 200 Rookie First-round selection by the Silver and Black in the 2019 NFL draft (40th overall)...Made his first career NFL start in Week 8 and recorded his first career interception in Week 11...Has appeared in all 10 contests and made four starts, totaling 24 tackles (19), one interception and four passes defensed.
+27 Trayvon Mullen 6-2 Rookie First-round selection by the Silver and Black in the 2019 NFL draft (40th overall)...Made his first career NFL start in Week 8 and has appeared in all nine contests and made three starts, totaling 19 tackles (14) and two passes defensed.